pcolladosoto/dvnet/README.md

 Virtual networks can be defined through JSON files in which one can specify:

 1. Whether to allow the containers in the virtual network outbound Internet access.
+2. Whether to automatically route the entire network.
-2. An arbitrary number of subnets, each with its own CIDR block.
+3. An arbitrary number of subnets, each with its own CIDR block.
-3. An arbitrary number of hosts on each subnet:
+4. An arbitrary number of hosts on each subnet:
     - Each host is capable of running a specific (and possibly different) Docker image.
-4. An arbitrary number of routers bridging the different subnets:
+5. An arbitrary number of routers bridging the different subnets:
     - Each router is capable of running a specific (and possibly different) Docker image.
     - Each router can instantiate a series of `iptables`-based firewall rules.